preetsanjam/Web_Development/JavaScript/advanced-js/notes.md

     - In JavaScript, all objects inherit methods and properties from a prototype.
     - Objects inherit from other objects.
     - Prototype inheritance is the linking of prototypes of a parent object to a child object to share and utilize the properties of the parent class using the child class.
     - Every object has a built-in property called its prototype.
 The prototype itself is an object and has its own prototype called a **prototype chain**.
 The prototype chain ends when we reach a prototype that has null for its own prototype.
+    - **Constructor:**
+        - A **constructor** is a special function that helps create and initialize an object instance of a class.
+In JavaScript, a constructor gets called when an object is created using the `new` keyword.
+        - The main goal of a constructor is to create a new object and set values for any current object properties.
+        - A `new` keyword is used to create an instance of an object that has a constructor function.
+When the constructor function with a `new` operator is called, a new empty object is created.
+        - When we call any function with `new` operator, it creates three functions

+            1. An empty object is created.
+            2. The newly created object is passed as a call context.
+            3. The newly created object is returned.
+In other words, it returns the context.
+        - There are two types of constructors: **built-in constructors** such as array and object, and **custom constructors** which specify properties and methods for your our own type of object.